kjerstid/GEOF211_compendium/GEOF211_book/intro.md

 # Resource pages for GEOF211 - Numerical Modeling

-Testing book on new computer!
-This is going well!
+Testing book publishing on new computer!
+This is going well - I'm sure!

 This is a compendium for use in in the course GEOF211 at the Geophysical Institute, University of Bergen.